8 FAQs about EMV credit cards

 "The introduction of dynamic data is what makes EMV cards so effective at bringing down counterfeit card rates in other countries," she says.

 Counterfeit fraud rates are already going down in the U.S. thanks to the adoption of EMV, according to MasterCard and Visa.
-In January, chip-enabled merchants saw a 26 percent drop in counterfeit fraud compared to a year earlier, according to Visa.
-The year-over-year fraud rate decline may actually be more substantial for EMV-ready merchants, according to MasterCard, as its research puts that figure at 39 percent.
+In March, chip-enabled merchants saw a 35 percent drop in counterfeit fraud compared to a year earlier, according to Visa.
+The year-over-year fraud rate decline may actually be more substantial for larger merchants, according to MasterCard, as its research puts that figure at 60 percen for its top five EMV-equipped merchants.

 2. How do I use an EMV card to make a purchase?